dongyx/hardv/README.md

 HardV
 =====

-HardV is a powerful flashcard program for Unix.
+HardV is a powerful flashcard program for Unix/Linux.
 The key features are listed below.

 - Almost everything can be customized,